getsensibill/MLOps-World-2021/multi-model-endpoints/README.md

 Prerequisites
 -------------
-You need to have an AWS account with admin access to run the code.

-Export an environment variable called `$AWS_ACCOUNT` with your account number

 For the python notebooks install the dependencies using `requirements.txt`.
 You will also need to install `pyenv`.
 Install its [dependencies](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) and then run `curl https://pyenv.run | bash`.
 After that install python `3.6.10` with the command `pyenv install 3.6.10`